 Discouraged or Disqualified

-Posted on July 3, 2017 by Graeme Wilson in Victory Call
+Posted on June 1, 2023 by Elizabeth Welte in Victory Call

-Months ago, I was invited to participate in restructuring an existing ministry at our church.
-Recently, as I sat in back-to-back meetings with pastors to discuss two different areas of involvement, I found myself wondering, “Do I really qualify to do this?”
-I wasn’t thinking “Am I capable of doing this?”
-I was thinking “Am I being a hypocrite?”
+About 5 years ago, I was invited to participate in restructuring an existing ministry at our church.
+As I sat in back-to-back meetings with pastors to discuss two different areas of involvement, I found myself wondering, “Do I really qualify to do this?”
+I wasn’t thinking, “Am I capable of doing this?”
+I was thinking, “Am I being a hypocrite?”

 If we wait until we feel appropriately holy to serve in our church or community, we would likely sit at home or busy ourselves with other things that have no eternal value.